mytch444/mmusic-go/README.md

-#mmusicd

-Music managment daemon.
-Takes a playlist file (described later) as an argument or from stdin.
-It uses gstreamer.
+#src/mmusic

+Music managment daemon written in go, it uses gstreamer.

-Try `mmusicd -h` for some options.
+Try `mmusic -h` for some options.

+To set what songs `mmusic` plays add filenames of playlist files (explaned further down) as arguments and/or to stdin.
+And no, `mmusic` does not fork to the background if you want that do it with your shell.

 When run it will create and populate the following directory (you can change the path with the `-t` option).
-If this already exists mmusicd will exit and give a warning.
+If this already exists `mmusic` will exit and give a warning.

     $tmp # defaults to /tmp/mmusic-$USER_ID

-    	in
+    	in			# fifo that listens that you can control mmusic with.

-    	playlist # symbolic link or copy of playlist file? upcoming
+    	playlist		# concatination of all playlist file files that were given.

+    	upcoming		# add file paths (or uri's) and they will be played next.

     	state			# change the values of these files will not change the daemon state as cool as that would be.
 Maybe latter on.

-		ispaused 	# if this file exists, playback is paused. israndom	# same as above but for randomness. playing		# contains the path to the current playing file.
+		ispaused 	# if this file exists, playback has been paused.

+    		israndom	# same as above but for randomness.

+    		playing		# contains the uri currently playing.

-    		volume		# contains the volume level.
+    		volume		# contains the volume percentage.

-Reads upcoming file to find if there is anything it should play, else depending on mode selects a random song or the next alphanumericaly in it's library.

 The `in` fifo will listen for the following commands.